No-Bake Fridge Flapjacks Recipe

 Mouthwatering Energy Bites

 I have made so many variations in the past, but this recipe is one of my favourites.
-It is quick to make for a treat or lunchtime snack and is no bake.
-Just chill them in the fridge to set, and they stay firm yet chewy.
-No more hard, over-cooked flapjacks!
+It is quick to make for a treat or lunchtime snack and is a no-bake recipe.
+Just chill them in the fridge to set, and they stay firm yet chewy—no more hard, overcooked flapjacks!

 - Grease and line a small loaf tin with baking paper.
 Lightly grease over the baking paper to prevent sticking.

 - Next, put the sugar and golden syrup in a saucepan.
 Put on the hob and stir until it begins to simmer.
 Remove from the heat.